-A challenge set is a set of questions that users answer to prove thier identity, instead of using a password.
+A challenge set is a set of questions that a user answers to prove his or her identity, instead of using a password.
 The challenge set is assigned to a password policy and is used as part of a password policy's method of authentication.
+Users' answers to these challenge questions are case insensitive.